 Engineers Australia is the assigned expert for evaluating abilities and skills identified with engineering occupations in Australia.
-Australia’s Engineers work with the Department of Home Affairs, migration agents and international organisations to develop streamlined migration skills assessment procedures for engineers.
+Australia’s Engineers work with the Department of Home Affairs, migration agents, and international organizations to develop streamlined migration skills assessment procedures for engineers.

 Chief executive officer of Engineers Australia, Bronwyn Evans, says engineers will play a key role in building resilience during and after the COVID-19 pandemic.

 Consistently, we help many engineers in and outside of Australia accomplish their objectives.
 Regardless of whether you are a remote understudy that needs evaluation for another visa, or a talented architect looking for another life in our delightful nation, we can support you.

 Engineers Australia will serve you with care and uprightness.
-Our expert guarantees your education, experience and training will be investigated with the consideration and understanding what you deserve.
+Our expert guarantees your education, experience, and training will be investigated with the consideration and understanding of what you deserve.

 The government released new legislation declaring the Coronavirus Pandemic an Event under the 408 visa requirements.
 In classifying this emergency as an “Event”, it falls under the Government initial Event stream of the visa.
 There is no need for any sponsorship documents in order to apply.
 The application is also free!

 As per Engineers Australia, the profession’s peak body, we have around 100,000 members, and we stand ready to harness that network and our members’ expertise to help as the Australian community comes together to face the challenges of COVID-19 in the coming months.
 Keep your engineering skills up to date with the latest technical presentations from industry leaders.

 ACS Team Announcement (Novel coronavirus COVID-19)

 The ACS Migration Skills Assessment Team announced to applicants and migration agents that they had robust business continuity plans in place during this virus spreading time Novel coronavirus COVID-19.